W3llgun/UnityPaintTool/README.md

 # UnityPaintTool

-Tool to easily add lot of objects in the scene.
+Tool to easily add lot of objects in the scene and place them correctly where you want and how you want.

 Paint Parameter